unzueta/windows-docker-machine/README.md

 ### Create the Docker Machine

-Spin up the headless Vagrant box with Windows Server 2016 and Docker EE installed.
+Spin up the headless Vagrant box with Windows Server 2016 and Docker CE installed.
 It will create the TLS certs and create a `windows` Docker machine for your `docker-machine` binary on your Mac.